 - Manual and time-consuming O2C processes

-What a good insight into your Order to Cash data can do for your business:
+What can a good insight into your Order to Cash data do for your business?

 - Account Receivables/Finance: Are you tired of analyzing your daily cash flow and using separate spreadsheets to analyze your company's performance based on different dimensions?
 Improved intelligence results in real-time views of metrics such as Days Sales Outstanding (DSO) and Days Inventory Outstanding (DIO).
-These metrics measure the extent to which a business is dependent on short-term capital versus long-term capital for its operations.
+These metrics measure the extent to which a business depends on short-term capital versus long-term capital for its operations.

 - Unique Architecture: Snowflake delivers enterprise-grade analytics at the speed of Big Data by automatically sharing your data across clusters and optimizing every step of the process – from ingestion to query – with real-time analytics.
-The result is a multi-tenant cloud database designed specifically for modern data applications.
+The result is a multi-tenant cloud database explicitly designed for modern data applications.

-- Uninterrupted Data Ingestion: Snowflake’s serverless ingestion service is built upon a scalable, resilient, parallel processing framework that admirably addresses today’s high-volume and complex workflows.
+- Uninterrupted Data Ingestion: Snowflake’s serverless ingestion service is built upon a scalable, resilient, parallel processing framework that addresses today’s high-volume and complex workflows.